 When conducting an air quality dispersion analysis to obtain pollutant concentrations for roadways, parking facilities, and/or construction activity associated with an airport analysis, the analyst needs to run MOVES (Onroad and/or Nonroad) and prepare the AERMOD input files (.inp file and .hre file) independently of AEDT.
 Ensuring that the geospatial location of the airport roadways and parking facilities are correctly referenced to the airport coordinates listed in the Airport Details Pane is imperative when developing the .inp files (see the AEDT User Manual).
 The analyst is responsible for managing the geospatial coordinates of each MOVES roadway link and parking facility link.
-The analyst is also responsible for managing the geospatial location of the airport Details Pane and entered into AERMOD in local coordinates.
+The analyst is also responsible for managing the geospatial location of any construction activity.
+All MOVES geospatial coordinates are to be based on the location of the airport reference point in the Airport Details Pane and entered into AERMOD in local coordinates.
 Although AERMOD can accept UTM coordinates, AEDT does not use UTM coordinates when generating the .inp file at this time.
 Once again, it is imperative that the same coordinate system and that all roadway, parking facilities, and/or construction activity are located relative to the airport reference point found in the Airport Details Pane in order for pollutant concentrations from mobile sources to be appropriately placed relative to other sources and receptor locations defined in AEDT.

 The analyst is responsible for managing the source name and location within the AERMOD input (.inp) file as well as the source names and associated emission rates in the hourly emission rate (.hre) file.
 Roadway links are to be represented in the AERMOD input file as area sources.
 Parking facility links are to be represented in the AERMOD as AREAPOLY sources.
-Construction activity can be modeled utilizing any AERMOD source deemed appropriate (e.g., AREA, AERAPOLY, POINT, or VOLUME).
+Construction activity can be modeled utilizing any AERMOD source deemed appropriate (e.g., AREA, AREAPOLY, POINT, or VOLUME).